Teaching Method

 • The Introduction to Literature and Writing class provides step-by-step instruction on writing, literary analysis, high school grammar basics, and vocabulary (including Latin and Greek roots).

-• The high school Latin I and II classes give students a firm foundation in the Latin language and in English grammar using The Latin Road to English Grammar, Volume 1 and Volume 2.
-I have taught from this curriculum for over 15 years, and have been impressed with its incremental and thorough approach to the language.
+• The high school Latin I and II classes give students a firm foundation in the Latin language and in English grammar, using The Latin Road to English Grammar, Volume 1 and Volume 2.
+I have taught from this curriculum for over 15 years and have been impressed with its incremental and thorough approach to the language.

-• The upper elementary Lively Latin program which includes Roman History and Roman based artwork as well as the Latin Language.
+• The upper elementary Lively Latin program includes Roman History and Roman based artwork as well as the Latin Language.

 ~Shelly